Skip to main content

 • Blocking I/O - Uses synchronous ureq, wrapped in tokio::task::spawn_blocking

-• Streaming Support - Implements efficient streaming downloads
+• Streaming support - Implements efficient streaming downloads

 • Simple API - Minimal configuration required

-Creating a Client
+Creating a client

-use whatsapp_rust::http::UreqHttpClient;
+use whatsapp_rust_ureq_http_client::UreqHttpClient;

-// Basic usage
+// Basic usage — creates a shared ureq::Agent internally

 let client = UreqHttpClient::new();